2023 Berlin climate neutrality referendum: Background

 The Berlin constitution recognises and facilitates various forms of direct democracy.
 At the state level, a Volksinitiative (initiative) obliges the Abgeordnetenhaus of Berlin, the state parliament, to debate a petition if it collects 20,000 signatures.
-Further, a Volksentscheid (referendum) on an initiative can be called if, during an additional signature-gathering phase, the petition is signed by 7% of registered voters.
+Furthermore, a Volksentscheid (referendum) on an initiative can be called if, during an additional signature-gathering phase, the petition is signed by 7% of registered voters.

 The group Klimaneustart Berlin (Climate Reset Berlin) has been active since 2019 with the goal of advancing action on climate change via direct democracy.
 They first gathered 43,000 signatures calling on the government and parliament to declare a climate emergency, which the Abgeordnetenhaus subsequently did in December.
 The next year, the group collected 32,000 signatures calling for the establishment of a citizens climate council, comprising citizens chosen by sortition and advised by experts, who would develop recommendations for achieving carbon neutrality in Berlin.
 The proposal was legislated by the governing coalition in April 2021.